ohbendy/IAST-shortcuts/README.md

     Type 'csrutil disable' and press return
     Restart your Mac

+Don't forget to enable SIP again afterwards by typing 'csrutil enable' in the same way.

-Note Ḹ ḹ Ṝ ṝ may not appear correctly in all fonts.
+Note Ḹ ḹ Ṃ ṃ Ṝ ṝ may not appear correctly in all fonts.